iogbole/blog.israelo/_posts/2023-10-12-ebpf-net-viz.md

 ## Why eBPF?
 eBPF is a revolutionary technology that allows users to extend the functionality of the Linux kernel without having to modify the kernel code itself.
 It is essentially a lightweight, sandboxed virtual machine that resides within the kernel, offering secure and verified access to kernel memory.

-Moreso, eBPF code is typically written in a restricted subset of the `C` language and compiled into eBPF bytecode using a compiler like Clang/LLVM.
+Moreover, eBPF code is typically written in a restricted subset of the `C` language and compiled into eBPF bytecode using a compiler like Clang/LLVM.
 This bytecode undergoes rigorous verification to ensure that it cannot intentionally or inadvertently jeopardize the integrity of the kernel.
 Additionally, eBPF programs are guaranteed to execute within a finite number of instructions, making them suitable for performance-sensitive use cases like observability and network security.

 Here are some of the key benefits of using eBPF: